Network Monitoring Programs

 • Investigate causes: Review spikes in chargebacks or fraud to determine underlying issues (e.g., customer experience, fulfillment, refund policies, or card testing).

 • Implement corrective actions: Update controls, add fraud tools (e.g., 3DS, ANI, AVS, Card query), or adjust customer-facing policies to mitigate recurring issues.
-Review our list of TabaShield products.
+Review the list of Risk & Fraud products.

 • Respond promptly: Engage with TabaPay within required timeframes if notified that your ratios are nearing or exceeding thresholds.
 Set your ratios to lower thresholds for proactive monitoring.